junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "The stairs.
 Where are the stairs?"
 Dean asks frantically.

-"Locked," Rory breaks his last hope, "I checked before you arrive, all the doors are locked."
+"Locked," Rory breaks his last hope.
+"I checked before you arrive, all the doors are locked."

 Of course.